mcsrainbow/mock-healthz-metrics/README.md

-# 🩺 Healthz & Metrics Endpoint for Microservices

-This Python script provides a lightweight HTTP service for exposing health status and Prometheus metrics.
+# 🩺 Mock /healthz and /metrics

 ---